hritam-98/SemiDAViL/README.md

 # SemiDAVIL: Semi-supervised Domain Adaptation with Vision-Language Guidance

-This repository contains a clean, complete PyTorch implementation of the paper **"SemiDAVIL: Semi-supervised Domain Adaptation with Vision-Language Guidance for Semantic Segmentation"**.

 ## Overview

 SemiDAVIL is a framework for Semi-Supervised Domain Adaptation (SSDA) that improves semantic segmentation performance when adapting from a labeled source domain (e.g., synthetic data) to a target domain with very few labels (e.g., real-world scenes).
-It uniquely integrates guidance from Vision-Language Models (VLMs) to enhance semantic understanding and mitigate class confusion.

 ---